vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 ## 5. Results

-This chapter presents the empirical results of our comprehensive comparison of Muon and Adam optimizers.
-We organize results by experimental phase: learning rate sweeps, hyperparameter ablations, and final optimized comparisons.
+This chapter presents the empirical results of the comprehensive comparison of Muon and Adam optimizers.
+Results are organized by experimental phase: learning rate sweeps, hyperparameter ablations, and final optimized comparisons.

 ### 5.1 Learning Rate Sweeps

 #### 5.1.1 Muon Learning Rate Sweep

-We conducted two learning rate sweeps for Muon:
+Two learning rate sweeps were conducted for Muon:

 **Fast Sweep (200 steps)**: Initial exploration